Tony Vilgotsky: Video game career

 In recent years Tony has quit journalism as his day job, with a goal to focus on his literature works and also to try himself in a world of business.
 For a year he worked as brand manager and press secretary in one of the largest Russian modeling agencies, Image-Elite, than migrated into video game industry.
 As it's known, he was a member of at least two game development teams – Aurum Dust and Redox Entertainment, which produced, respectively, such games as Ash of Gods: Redemption (Tactical RPG) and Cows VS Vikings (tower defense).
 Also he provided music soundtracks for several indie games.

 In December 2016, Vilgotsky announced that he wants to try himself as game designer and that he started to develop his first video game.
 Details of this project weren't revealed yet.
 Due to Vilgotsky's popularity over Post-Soviet space, the news about his first game project were widely spread by many sources of the region.

 Later was announced that Vilgotsky is planning to release another game before the one that was announced earlier.
 The name of the game is "Воины Церкви: отстрел нечисти" (Evil Spirit Shootdown) and it is based on his own novel Warriors of the Church.

 Personal life

-As Tony admitted in one of his interviews, he is an enthusiastic gamer who began to play videogames from the early childhood.
+As Tony admitted in one of his interviews, he is an enthusiastic gamer who began to play videogames from early childhood.
 Among his favorite games he lists such titles as Witcher, Neverwinter Nights 1 and 2, Hellgate: London and Assassin's Creed.
 He's a fan of ambient and world music (because, as he admits, he was tired of extreme metal during his metal observer career).

 He is also a fan of Twin Peaks and other movies by David Lynch.